nlesc-nano/AssertionLib/README.rst

 ##################
-AssertionLib 2.3.2
+AssertionLib 3.0.0
 ##################
 A package for performing assertions and providing informative exception messages.

 Installation
 ************

-AssertionLib has no external dependencies and can be installed as following:

 * PyPi: ``pip install AssertionLib``
 * GitHub: ``pip install git+https://github.com/nlesc-nano/AssertionLib``

 Usage
 *****
 A comprehensive overview of all available assertion methods is provided in the documentation_.
 A few examples of some basic assertion:

 .. code:: python

+    >>> import numpy as np
     >>> from assertionlib import assertion
-    >>> import numpy as np

     # Assert the output of specific callables
     >>> assertion.eq(5, 5)  # 5 == 5